Toni Morrison: First writings and teaching, 1970–1986

 Morrison had begun writing fiction as part of an informal group of poets and writers at Howard University who met to discuss their work.
 She attended one meeting with a short story about a Black girl who longed to have blue eyes.
 Morrison later developed the story as her first novel, The Bluest Eye, getting up every morning at 4 am to write, while raising two children on her own.

 The Bluest Eye was published by Holt, Rinehart, and Winston in 1970, when Morrison was aged 39.
 It was favorably reviewed in The New York Times by John Leonard, who praised Morrison's writing style as being "a prose so precise, so faithful to speech and so charged with pain and wonder that the novel becomes poetry ...
 But The Bluest Eye is also history, sociology, folklore, nightmare and music."
 The novel did not sell well at first, but the City University of New York put The Bluest Eye on its reading list for its new Black studies department, as did other colleges, which boosted sales.
 The book also brought Morrison to the attention of the acclaimed editor Robert Gottlieb at Knopf, an imprint of the publisher Random House.
-Gottlieb later edited most of Morrison's novels.
+Gottlieb later edited all but one of Morrison's novels.

 In 1975, Morrison's second novel Sula (1973), about a friendship between two Black women, was nominated for the National Book Award.
 Her third novel, Song of Solomon (1977), follows the life of Macon "Milkman" Dead III, from birth to adulthood, as he discovers his heritage.
 This novel brought her national acclaim, being a main selection of the Book of the Month Club, the first novel by a Black writer to be so chosen since Richard Wright's Native Son in 1940.
 Song of Solomon also won the National Book Critics Circle Award.

 At its 1979 commencement ceremonies, Barnard College awarded Morrison its highest honor, the Barnard Medal of Distinction.

 Morrison gave her next novel, Tar Baby (1981), a contemporary setting.
 In it, a looks-obsessed fashion model, Jadine, falls in love with Son, a penniless drifter who feels at ease with being Black.

-In 1983, Morrison left publishing to devote more time to writing, while living in a converted boathouse on the Hudson River in Nyack, New York.
+Resigning from Random House in 1983, Morrison left publishing to devote more time to writing, while living in a converted boathouse on the Hudson River in Nyack, New York.
 She taught English at two branches of the State University of New York (SUNY) and at Rutgers University's New Brunswick campus.
 In 1984, she was appointed to an Albert Schweitzer chair at the University at Albany, SUNY.

 Morrison's first play, Dreaming Emmett, is about the 1955 murder by white men of Black teenager Emmett Till.
 The play was commissioned by the New York State Writers Institute at the State University of New York at Albany, where she was teaching at the time.
-It was produced in 1986 by Capital Repertory Theatre and directed by Gilbert Moses Morrison was also a visiting professor at Bard College from 1986 to 1988.
+It was produced in 1986 by Capital Repertory Theatre and directed by Gilbert Moses.
+Morrison was also a visiting professor at Bard College from 1986 to 1988.